×

 In recent years, Prolotherapy has built its reputation within the medical community for its clinically proven ability to treat lumbar pain.

-Prolotherapy involves injecting a natural regenerative solution with small needles.
-This has been shown to reduce swelling, which helps reduce lumbar pain.
+Prolotherapy involves injecting a natural regenerative solution with tiny needles.
+This has been shown to stimulate the production of collagen cells, the small cells needed to help with lumbar pain.

 As prolotherapy is helping to treat the root cause of lumbar pain, it is deemed to be a permanent fix, preventing the symptoms from returning.